RaviyaLK/Intelllica-research-agent/Readme.md

 # Intellica – Autonomous Research & Report Agent 🧠📄

-Intellica is an intelligent autonomous research assistant that performs real-time web research on a given topic, summarizes the findings using LLMs, and generates a downloadable PDF report with proper citations.
+Intellica is an intelligent autonomous research assistant that performs real-time web research on a given topic, summarizes the findings using LLMs, and generates report with proper citations.
 It's designed as a helpful tool for knowledge workers, students, and researchers.

 ---